RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/3-PlayBook.md

       ansible.builtin.user:
         name: new_user
         state: present
-      when: user_data.rc != 0 # Only create the user if they do not already exist
+      when: user_data.rc != 0
 ```

 ### Install Multiple Packages

-These examples show how to install multiple packages, either using a loop or as a list.
+These examples show how to install multiple packages using either a loop or a list.

 #### Using a Loop: